abougouffa/one-tab-per-project/README.md

 This hook is run at the end of the function `otpp-change-tab-root-dir`.
 The current tab is supplied as an argument.

+#### `otpp-tab-group-name-hook`

+A hook that that return the tab group name for automatic grouping.

+The first function that returns non-nil will determine the tab group name.

 #### `otpp-project-name-function`

 Derive project name from a directory.